uxlfoundation/oneapi-construction-kit/.github/README.md

 ## Setting up PR testing pre-requisites
 A number of individual PR test jobs in the `Run ock internal tests` (PR testing) workflow include a testing phase which involves calling the `run_cities.py` script to execute a portion of the tests.
 This phase also requires the pre-built `opencl_cts_host_x86_64_linux` opencl_cts artifact which must be available in repo cache prior to running these tests.
 If this artifact is not provided in the cache the PR tests workflow will fail.

 The opencl_cts artifact concerned can be built and cached by calling the `Create a cache OpenCL-CTS artifact` workflow from the web interface (i.e. via a `workflow_dispatch:` manual event trigger) in advance of running the PR tests.
+This workflow can be called in forks.
 There are a number of inputs to this workflow which relate to Git checkout references in OpenCL repos.
 The default values for these at time of writing are:
 ```
       header_ref: